ManitoulinTransport/eslint-config-mtdirect/README.md

 ```

 *It is recommented to also prepend `npm run lint && ` to your `"test"` script, if you have one.*

+## Tips

+- Copy [this .editorconfig file](./.editorconfig) to the root of your project, so that file editors and IDEs will comply with mtdirect formatting standards